 Unlike an irrevocable trust, a will does not change the ownership of your assets during your lifetime.
 A last will and testament does not become a legally enforceable document until it is probated with the surrogate’s or probate court after your death.
 The assets you own during your lifetime are taken into account when determining the value of your taxable estate when you die.

+When considering a Trust vs Will, one of the biggest considerations is probate.
 Property passing to your heirs and beneficiaries through a last will and testament require a probate proceeding for the appointment of the person you designated in your will as your executor or personal representative.
 The executor named in the will does not have power to act until granted that authority by the probate court.

 This can mean additional expenses for lawyer’s fees, appraisers, accountants, and court costs as well as delays unfreezing assets as they are evaluated by the court; a probate can take 6-12 months depending on the state – more if there are challenges.
 Difficulty processing the paperwork involved in a probate proceeding or challenges to the validity of the will from disgruntled relatives left out of the will can delay the transfer of assets to your designated heirs and beneficiaries.